How do you react when sports come before church for teens and parents? Read on for one insider’s thoughts on this challenging subject.

 I turned to my wife.
 “Did he really just say ‘Thanksgiving Weekend’?”

-My daughter Ashley played ‘select soccer’ for a few years.
-We had heard the commitment was a little crazy at times… but had no idea the extent.
-Every girl on the team had accepted soccer as Lord and Savior at 5 years old…except Ashley.
-So when it came to the first few tournaments where we were expected to miss a Sunday, we were met with a little resistance when we said, “We’ll bring Ashley after church.”
+Our daughter Ashley played “select soccer” for a few years.
+We’d heard that the commitment was a little crazy at times but had no idea the extent.
+Every girl on the team had accepted soccer as lord and savior at 5 years old…except Ashley.
+So when it came to the first few tournaments where we expected to miss a Sunday, we faced some resistance when we said, “We’ll bring Ashley after church.”

-I’m glad that Ashley loves her church and was a huge advocate of not missing (she loves her youth group and doesn’t want to ever miss), because she received a little flak from her teammates at times.
-Once she showed up late on a Sunday, having come straight from church, and one of the girls jested, “How was churrrrrrrch?” (as sarcastic as one could possibly say it).
+I’m glad Ashley loves her church and youth group and was a huge advocate of not missing.
+She received flak from teammates at times.
+Once she showed up late on a Sunday, having come straight from church.
+One girl jested, “How was churrrrrrrch?” (as sarcastically as possible).

-Our family had to come to a decision.
+Our family had to decide whether and when sports come before church.
 Was this really the direction Ashley was heading?
-Does she really have a shot at becoming Christiano freaking Ronaldo, and even if she does, at what expense?
+Does she have a shot at stardom?
+Even if she does, at what expense?

-This year both of my girls are in sports.
+This year, both our girls play sports.
 Ashley runs cross country (does that give you a clue what we did with soccer?), and Alyssa plays water polo.
-This week alone Alyssa has two games and a water polo tournament this weekend.
-Both the girls’ sports have had games and practices that interfere with church regularly.
+This week alone, Alyssa has two games and a tournament this weekend.
+Both girls have had games and practices that interfere with church regularly.

-Forget church for a moment and let’s just talk about our kids overall well-being.
-Pretty much every report we read says that teenagers need about 9 hours and 15 minutes of sleep per night.
-And most of you have heard me share research about the importance of eating 3 to 5 family dinners together per week—hard to do when water polo practice brings you home at 7:20 and games bring you home after that.
+Set aside church for a moment.
+Let’s just talk about kids’ overall well-being.
+Almost every report says teenagers need about 9 hours and 15 minutes of sleep per night.
+And I’ve shared research about the importance of eating family dinners together.
+That’s hard when practice brings you home at 7:20 (and games even later).

-Here are three lessons I learned that have helped me navigate sports and activities as a parent.
-These have helped me; you might find some benefit from these as well:
+Here are three parenting lessons I’ve learned that helped me navigate sports and activities.
+I hope they help you maintain balance as well:

-1. Lay out clear boundaries…and then keep your commitment.
+1. Set clear boundaries…and then keep your commitment.

-Tonight, as I type this, Alyssa had decided on her own that she was going to leave practice early for church.
-Her coach told her, “No,” flat out.
-I sense a confrontation coming between the two of them… and frankly, I’m struggling with exactly what to advise Alyssa.
+Tonight Alyssa decided she was going to leave practice early for church.
+Her coach flat-out said no. I sense a confrontation coming.
+And frankly, I’m struggling with what to advise Alyssa.